PakhrinLab/SumoPred-PLM/README.md

 All the training and independent test data are uploaded at the following google drive link: https://drive.google.com/drive/folders/1GsTRSQc2vwWH-tzBbkrXwrec6LpWUKhC

-If you need any futher help please contact Dr. Subash Chandra Pakhrin (pakhrins@uhd.edu)
+If you need any help please contact Dr. Subash Chandra Pakhrin (pakhrins@uhd.edu)